 Virtual reality system with scents for emergency trainings

-Safety First! - Is the motto of the "StressScent II" project, in which researchers from Fraunhofer EMFT, in collaboration with the University of the Bundeswehr Munich, are developing a Virtual Reality System (VR System) that aims to better prepare, rescue and emergency personnel for potentially dangerous missions and stressful situations.
+Safety First! - Is the motto of the "StressScent III" project, in which researchers from Fraunhofer EMFT, in collaboration with the University of the Bundeswehr Munich, have developed a Virtual Reality System (VR System) which uses realistic and immersive training to better prepare rescue and emergency personnel for sometimes dangerous missions and stressful situations and thus contribute to a safer working life.
 Through realistic training engaging all senses, real-world situations can be simulated more accurately, thus contributing to a safer work life.
 The goal of the project is to develop a scent dosing system adapted to an existing VR headset for practical application.

 Virtual-Reality-system with scents for deployment training